-A student must be enrolled at San Bernardino Valley College to receive course credit on the basis of results of the College Level Examination Program (CLEP).
+A student must be enrolled at San Bernardino Valley College to receive course credit for CLEP Examinations.
 Credit will not be granted for courses in which equivalent or more advanced course work has been completed.
-Consult counselors in the Counseling Center (Administration, Room 111) for details on credit through CLEP.
-CLEP credits cannot be applied as general education transfer credits.
+Students will receive appropriate credit for CLEP Examinations, for which faculty have determined equivalent to SBVC courses.
+Students should be aware of the following: